-In July this year, Microsoft took down a massive fraud campaign that used knock-off domains and malicious applications to scam its customers in 62 countries around the world.
+In July last year, Microsoft took down a massive fraud campaign that used knock-off domains and malicious applications to scam its customers in 62 countries around the world.

 But this wasn’t the first time a successful phishing attack was carried out against Office 365 (O365) customers.
 In December 2019, the same hackers gained unauthorized access to hundreds of Microsoft customers’ business email accounts.